Windows

 Richard

-This guide helps you set up parental controls on Windows 11.
-These tools let you limit screen time, block certain websites, and keep your child safe online.
+This guide shows you how to set up parental controls on Windows 11.
+These tools help you limit screen time, block bad websites, and keep your child safe online.

 What happens when you are done?

-Once finished, you will have a dashboard where you can check your child’s activity.
-You can adjust limits at any time from your own computer or phone.
+Once finished, you will have a central dashboard.
+You can check your child’s activity reports, adjust screen time limits, and block specific apps or websites.
+You can manage these settings from your own computer or by using the Microsoft Family Safety app on your phone.

 Note: You must have administrative privileges to add new users or change family settings.